jaydestro/design-patterns/event-sourcing/README.md

     | **Partition key path** | `/CartId` |
     | **Throughput** | `400` (*Manual*) |

-## Get Cosmos DB connection information
+## Get Azure Cosmos DB connection information

-You will need a connection string for the Cosmos DB account.
+You will need a connection string for the Azure Cosmos DB account.

-1. Once the template deployment is complete, select **Go to resource group**.
+1. Go to resource group

-2. Select the new Azure Cosmos DB for NoSQL account.
+1. Select the new Azure Cosmos DB for NoSQL account.

-3. From the navigation, under **Settings**, select **Keys**.
+1. From the navigation, under **Settings**, select **Keys**.
 The values you need for the environment variables for the demo are here.

+1. While on the Keys blade, make note of the `PRIMARY CONNECTION STRING`.
+You will need this for the Azure Function App.

 ## Prepare the function app configuration

+1. Open the application code.

 1. Add a file to the `Cosmos_Patterns_EventSourcing` folder called **local.settings.json** with the following contents: